damian0815/grate/README.md

                         multiple models.
   --merge_algorithm MERGE_ALGORITHM [MERGE_ALGORITHM ...]
                         (Optional, default is weighted_sum) If doing merges, the algorithm to use - one of 'weighted_sum', 'sigmoid', 'inv_sigmoid', or 'add_diff'. 'add_diff' only works for
                         3-way merge.
-Specify either 1 algorithm to use for all rows, or the same number of algorithms as there are merge_alphas.
   --merge_unet_block_weights MERGE_UNET_BLOCK_WEIGHTS [MERGE_UNET_BLOCK_WEIGHTS ...]
                         (Optional) 25 comma-separated floats specified as strings, eg "0.0, 0.0, 0.0, (...
 22 more floats)", to merge each part of the UNet using a different weight ('block-weighted merging').
-Specify either 1 list to use for all rows, or the same number of lists as there are merge_alphas.
   --merge_unet_alpha MERGE_UNET_ALPHA [MERGE_UNET_ALPHA ...]
                         (Optional) Override the merge alpha with a unet-specific alpha.
-Specify either 1 alpha to use for all rows, or the same number of alphas as there are merge_alphas.
   --merge_text_encoder_alpha MERGE_TEXT_ENCODER_ALPHA [MERGE_TEXT_ENCODER_ALPHA ...]
                         (Optional) Override the merge alpha with a text-encoder-specific alpha.
-Specify either 1 alpha to use for all rows, or the same number of alphas as there are merge_alphas.

 ```